A blog that is a single executable binary

 } else if (proc == 0) {

-// We serve the request on a different
+// We serve the request in a different

 server_proc_req(client_sock_fd);